melmagrigia/Node-Editor-ImPyGui/README.md

 ## Editor usage

-- Right Click to Add a State Node
+- Right Click to add a State Node

-- Right Click on a State Node to Open Actions Dialog
+- Right Click on node label to Open Actions Dialog

 - Ctrl+Click to remove a link

+- Double Click on Transition Nodes to open the Attributes window

 - Pressing the export button it's possible to save the current diagram into JSON file